Vietnam.vn - Nền tảng quảng bá Việt Nam

 Giải mã

-"Space monster" Betelgeuse - Photo: NASA
+"Space Monster" Betelgeuse - Photo: NASA

 Based on historical records, scientists predict that it is about to explode into a supernova.

-Currently, Betelgeuse is a red supergiant star.
+Currently, Betelgeuse is a super-red star.

-It is therefore classified as a variable star, with its light pulsating like a heartbeat.
-It also has two “heartbeats”: one that beats on a timescale of a little over a year, and one that beats on a timescale of about six years.
+Therefore, it is classified as a variable star, with its light fluctuating like a heartbeat.
+It also possesses two "heartbeats": one beating on a timescale slightly longer than one year and another beating on a timescale of about six years.

 Source: https://nld.com.vn/giai-ma-nhip-tim-cua-quai-vat-vu-tru-tu-ma-thien-tung-mo-ta-196241025095840485.htm